jcraane/kmm-images/README.md

 - Images.kt: `[project folder]/common/src/commonMain/[path to package]/Images.kt`
 - iOS Images: compiled Assets catalog in `[project folder]/common/src/commonMain/resources/ios/Assets.car`
 - Android Images: `[project folder]/common/src/main/res/drawable*`

+# Known issues

+## Too complex PDF
+Some PDF's are complex which results in a use svg file.
+This sometimes can lead in Android to a STRING_TOO_LARGE error on that specific vector drawable.
+If this is the case, try reducing the complexity of the PDF.